CDC abruptly removes guidance about airborne coronavirus transmission, says update 'was posted in error' - KRDO

 “A draft version of proposed changes to these recommendations was posted in error to the agency’s official website.
 CDC is currently updating its recommendations regarding airborne transmission of SARS-CoV-2 (the virus that causes COVID-19).
 Once this process has been completed, the update language will be posted,” Jason McDonald, a CDC spokesman, said in a response emailed to CNN.

+The guidance pertained to the way the novel coronavirus is spread.
+While it’s known it can spread through droplets among people standing less than 6 feet apart, research has continued to explore how the virus suspends in aerosolized particles in the air and transmitted to people more than 6 feet away.

-The guidance had been quietly updated on Friday, according to the CDC’s website.
+The CDC transmission guidance acknowledging airborne transmission had been quietly posted on Friday, according to the agency’s website.
 CNN was first to report the change on Sunday.
 The CDC responded to CNN just before noon on Monday to say it was reverting to the previous guidance.

+A federal official familiar with the situation said there was no political pressure involved in the change.

+“This was totally the CDC’s doing,” the official said.
+“It was posted by mistake.
+It wasn’t ready to be posted.”

 In language posted Friday and now removed, CDC said Covid-19 most commonly spread between people who are in close contact with one another, and went on to say it’s known to spread “through respiratory droplets or small particles, such as those in aerosols, produced when an infected person coughs, sneezes, sings, talks or breathes.”